cakephp/docs/en/tutorials-and-examples/simple-acl-controlled-application/simple-acl-controlled-application.rst

 :doc:`/core-libraries/components/authentication` and
 :doc:`/core-libraries/components/access-control-lists`.
 This
-tutorial assumes you have read the :doc:`/tutorials-and-examples/blog/blog` tutorial, and you are familiar with :doc:`/console-and-shells/code-generation-with-bake`.
+tutorial assumes you have read the :doc:`/tutorials-and-examples/blog/blog` and you are familiar with :doc:`/console-and-shells/code-generation-with-bake`.
 You should have some experience with CakePHP, and be familiar with MVC concepts.
 This tutorial is a brief introduction to the